Shankusu993/pilotlog/README.md

 curl http://localhost:8000/api/task/<task_id>/
 ```

+If the task fails, the `task_status` will be `FAILURE` and the `task_result` will contain a dictionary with the error type and message.

 ## Conventions and Best Practices

 This project follows a number of best practices to ensure code quality, maintainability, and scalability.